Razorbotz/ROS2/README.md

 ### Structure of the packages
 ROS2 packages all contain the following:
 * src folder //contains the source code / node files
-* CMakeLists.txt //auto-generated file necessary for C++ ROS2 packages
+* CMakeLists.txt //Defines dependencies for cmake
-* package.xml //auto-generated file necessary for C++ ROS2 packages
+* package.xml //Defines dependencies for ROS2

 The src folder within a package contains the .cpp files that define nodes and supporting files for classes/objects/functions relevant to that package.
 To read more about ROS2 packages, please refer to the [ROS2 tutorial](https://docs.ros.org/en/foxy/Tutorials/Creating-Your-First-ROS2-Package.html).